Institute of Computer-assisted Cardiovascular Medicine

 An important focus of the ICM is the combination of modern multimodal imaging methods (echo, MRI, CT) with innovative methods of data science (artificial intelligence, visual analytics, etc.) and biophysical modeling (hemodynamics, metabolism, etc.).
 In addition to the focus on imaging, information from sensors (ECG, wearables) and omics (molecular information) are increasingly incorporated into the models.

-Our institute is divided into the following main research areas:
+Our institute has the following main research areas:

-- Development & application of experimental methods for the validation of numerical models
+- Development & application of experimental methods to validate numerical models.